 COVID-19 has moved robots out of warehouses and factories and into the spotlight.
 The rollout of 5G networks along with lower hardware costs to make robot technology will unlock opportunities for all industries to extend their autonomous capabilities outside of contained settings like production facilities—and into the open world.
 This is especially exciting in healthcare where need has no boundaries and workers are already spread thin.
-As robotic capabilities extend beyond controlled environments, healthcare organisations will face new challenges around talent investments, data collection, and human-machine interaction and collaboration.
+As robotic capabilities extend beyond controlled environments, healthcare organizations will face new challenges around talent investments, data collection, and human-machine interaction and collaboration.
 Now, the robotics testbed for healthcare consists of the entire world.

 The new human + robot care team will look quite different.
-This blended workforce will require new skills, so organisations must figure out where they find new talent, such as data scientists and product technicians.
+This blended workforce will require new skills, so organizations must figure out where they find new talent, such as data scientists and product technicians.

 The relevance and range of robots

 In healthcare as in many industries, robots have typically been tethered to a fixed place.
 For example, surgical robots used in an operating room or prescription-dispensing robots used in a pharmacy.
 Now, robots are moving freely through hospital spaces and in the community.
 It’s a big leap.